dewitt4/Cloud-Custodain/docs/source/azure/advanced/azurefunctions.rst

 - Application Service Plan (shared across functions)
 - Application Service (per function)

+Functions can be deployed in either a dedicated Application Service Plan (Basic, Standard or Premium) or in a Consumption plan.
+More details on the different hosting models offered by Azure Functions can be found in the `Azure Functions documentation <https://docs.microsoft.com/en-us/azure/azure-functions/functions-scale>`_.
+By default, we will run all Custodian policies using the Consumption hosting model. (i.e. skuTier=dynamic) Linux Consumption is currently only available in the following regions: East Asia, East US, West Europe, and West US

-A single Application Service Plan (Basic, Standard or Premium) can service a large number of Application Service Instances.
-If you provide the same servicePlanName with all policies or use the default name then only new Applications will be created during deployment, all using the same shared plan resources.
+A dedicated plan can service multiple Function Applications.
+If you provide the same servicePlanName with all policies or use the default name then only new Function Applications will be created during deployment, all using the same shared plan resources.

 Execution in Azure functions comes with a default set of configurations for the provisioned